department-of-veterans-affairs/vets-website/src/applications/burials-v2/README.md

 The form is configured using the VA Forms library.
 The `/config/form.js` config file includes 5 chapters:

-- `Claimant Information` (1 page)
+- `Claimant Information` (4 pages)
-- `Deceased Veteran Information` (2 pages)
+- `Deceased Veteran Information` (3 pages)
-- `Military History` (2 pages)
+- `Military History` (5 pages)
-- `Benefits Selection` (5 pages)
+- `Benefits Selection` (12 pages)
-- `Additional Information` (2 pages)
+- `Additional Information` (3 pages)

 The default form configuration includes a `Review Application` step that gives the applicant to review and edit their application before submitting the application.

 The form system uses Redux and thus we also use Redux in our form so we have a `/actions` and a `/reducers` folder to hold the respective Redux code.

-Each individual chapter of the form into it's own folder and put each page from each of the form into it's own folder inside the chapter folder as well.
-We then have an `index.js` file inside the chapter folder that imports all of the pages and then exports them deconstructed so that they are easier to import and use inside `/config/form.js`.
+Each individual chapter of the form has it's own folder labeled 01 - 05.
+Each folder houses the individual pages for the corresponding chapter. and put each page  into it's own folder inside the chapter folder as well.
 Inside each of the page folders there is a jsx file named for the page as well as any helper files we used to accomplish that page.
 Inside the JSX file we export a `schema` object as well as a `uiSchema` object, these are what is used inside `/config/form.js` to build the form.

 ## Callouts on how the front end works